prometheus/docs/content/docs/alerting/configuration.md

 {
   "version": "4",
-  "groupKey": <string>,    // key identifying the group of alerts (e.g. to deduplicate) "status": "<resolved|firing>",
+  "groupKey": <string>,    // key identifying the group of alerts (e.g. to deduplicate) "truncatedAlerts": <uint64>, // how many alerts have been truncated due to "max_alerts" "status": "<resolved|firing>",
   "receiver": <string>,
   "groupLabels": <object>,